serena-zhu/fdf/README.md

 #### `Example Program Output`

-Here is the output of the [elem-col.fdf](/test_maps/elem-col.fdf) file in the example above.
+Here is the output of the [elem-col.fdf](/test_maps/elem-col.fdf) file shown in the example above:

 <img src="sample_map_output.png" width="300" height="500">